IRONM00N/magic-racket/README.md

-# Magic Racket HTDP for VS Code
+# Magic Racket Student Language for VS Code

-This extension adds support for [Racket](http://www.racket-lang.org) to VS Code.
-With the newly added support for language server protocol, we're proud to say that Magic Racket is **the best** Racket extension for VS Code.
+This extension adds support for [Racket](http://www.racket-lang.org) to VS Code with a focus on the How to Design Programs (HTDP) [Student Languages](https://docs.racket-lang.org/htdp-langs/index.html)

 ## Setting up